-What’s included is great for health too, with you i.e. the buyer free to decide what to have.
+What’s included is often great for health too, with you, the buyer, free to decide what’s to go in.
 Here’s a list of fruit basket merchants to consider if you want to order any of these.
 Naturally, these gifts would do well for any other Singaporean festival.

 This is a suggestion for the situation when you need to give something, but barely know the person receiving the gift.

 Yeah, you know, like the bosses’ son, whom you don’t even know the name of?
 Or some year-end gathering, for which you’re obliged to bring something.

 (My anti-social, misanthropic side is show, isn’t it?)